Jon2G/pdf-convert-js/README.md

 - adds support to read PDF file from local file system
 - properly compiles to both CommonJS and ESM
+- get pdf version of files
+- shrink pdf to compressed format

 ## Install